 - In small mixing bowl, stir together the cold water and cornstarch; stir into the orange juice mixture.
 Cook and stir over medium heat until thickened and bubbly.
 Cook and stir for 2 minutes more.

-Transfer cooked vegetables to a serving dish.
+- Transfer cooked vegetables to a serving dish.
 You can either drizzle the orange juice mixture over the vegetables or mix it in before putting the sweet potatoes in the serving dish.
 I prefer to mix it in, as it ensures that the lovely citrus flavors are spread throughout the vegetables.
 Then just sprinkle the almonds on top and serve.

 Alternate oven roasting method: